Aubrey Fowler: Biography

 Fowler then transferred to the University of Arkansas to play for the Razorbacks of the Southwest Conference.
 During the 1946 season the Razorbacks were SWC co-champions and played LSU in the Cotton Bowl Classic.
 Fowler led the team in passing, completing 18 of 40 passes for 320 yards, scoring, 28 points on three touchdowns and 10 PATs, punting, 64 punts for a 34.6 average, and punt returns, 22 returns for 247 yards (11.2 average).
 He also served as the team's punter and extra point kicker.
 The 1947 season saw the Razorbacks finish 6-4-1 and defeat William & Mary in the Dixie Bowl.
 He again led the Razorbacks in punting, 47 punts for a 36.0 average, and punt returns, 23 returns for 395 yards (17.1 average).
 Fowler still has a presence in the Razorback Record Book.
 He is currently second in punt return average in a season with 17.17, third in punt return yardage in a season with 395 yards in 1947, fifth in punt return average in a career with 14.27, sixth in punt return yardage in a career with 642 yards, and tied for eighth all-time in punts in a season (64 in 1946).
 Fowler also owns the ninth longest running play in Arkansas history with an 85-yard run against SMU in 1946 and the tenth longest punt return in school history with a 75-yard runback against North Texas in 1947.

-Following his collegiate career, Fowler was drafted by the Philadelphia Eagles in the 18th round of the 1948 NFL Draft.
+Following his collegiate career, Fowler was drafted by the Philadelphia Eagles in the 18th round of the 1948 NFL draft.
 He would instead join the Baltimore Colts of the All-America Football Conference for the 1948 season.
 The Colts finished the season as the AAFC-East co-champions, losing to the Buffalo Bills in the playoffs.
 Fowler finished the season third on the team in interceptions for the year.

 Fowler then left the Colts to enter the coaching profession.
 He taught for three years in the Pocahontas School District in Pocahontas, Arkansas before moving on to a career with the Arkansas Game and Fish Commission.
-Fowler retired to his hometown of Dumas, Arkansas before passing away in 1996.
+Fowler retired to his hometown of Dumas, Arkansas before dying in 1996.